danialkeimasi/lisp-concepts-in-programming-languages-mitchell/README.md

-# Starter Pack of Pure Lisp
+# Pure Lisp Starter Pack

 This repo contains the source codes in `Part 1-3 (Lisp: Functions, Recursion, and Lists)` of `Concepts in Programming Languages` By `John C. Mitchell`.